Wondering what bank card you have? Knowing what bank card you have is important so you know how to spend on it.

-However, there are also UK credit cards which have interest-free periods, whereby you pay no interest at all on the money you are borrowing for a longer period of time.
+Interest-free cards: There are also UK credit cards, which have interest-free periods, whereby you pay no interest at all on the money you're borrowing for a longer period of time.

-If your card has a particularly high APR don’t worry, it may be an introductory or credit-builder card.
+High APR card: If your card has a particularly high APR, it may be an introductory or credit-builder card.

 These cards are typically issued to people with limited, or no credit history.
 But if you stick to the rules and clear your balance each month, you won’t be affected by interest payments – and could improve your credit history in the process.

 Reward cards: credit cards that offer cash back, other benefits or are linked to particular providers like Sainsbury’s Nectar and Tesco Clubcard and give you points with purchases.